Indiana Bounty Hunter Guide: Requirements and Steps

 Finding Work

 To find work as a bail recovery agent, you must know where to begin looking.
-The Professional Bail Agents of the US association lists 18 bail bondsmen working in Indiana.
-You should consider joining local bail bond associations to identify experienced mentors to work with and possibly to find an apprenticeship with a local agent.
+The Professional Bail Agents of the US (PBUS) association lists 6 bail bondsmen working in Indiana.
+You should consider joining local bail bond associations to identify experienced mentors and find apprenticeships with local agents.

 Featured Bail Agents in Indiana